 by Nevena Sofranic on September 09, 2018

 Everyone knows that happy, engaged employee is a proactive employee, but a recruiter can’t go around and ask the employees how they feel.
-The more productive tactic is to plan an excellent onboarding process that will show new employee everything they need to know about the company and their duties.
+The more productive tactic is to plan an excellent employee onboarding process that will show new hires everything they need to know about the company and their duties.
 The thing is that more than 30 percent of employees have left a position within six months of starting, usually because companies didn’t plan the onboarding process well.
 Does a new employee have a good relationship with their colleagues?
 Do they know what the company's goals and values are?
 Is their work valued?
 These are just a few questions that a recruiter should deal with.

 Why is onboarding so important?